seshbot/campaigns/README.md

 # Campaigns is an RPG helper
 Campaigns lets you easily create and update RPG characters and track them over time.

+I've deployed (some version!) of this to Azure - [check it out](http://seshbot-campaigns.azurewebsites.net/)

 ## Technologies
 I wrote this in MVC 5/Entity Framework 6/Web API/Angular as a learning experience.
 Don't look to this for best practices - it's mainly a testbed for experimentation.